mlcommons/training/reasoning/README.md

 Adam with distributed optimizer state.
 The async recipe sets `lr: 5.0e-6`, `weight_decay: 0.0`, BF16 training, and FP32 optimizer parameters.

-### Randomness

-The recipe sets `grpo.seed: 42`.
-Additional determinism and environment-seeding requirements are <to be completed>.

 ### Precision

 The recipe uses BF16 policy precision by default.